DataBiosphere/terra-cli/README.md

 ```

 Call the Gcloud CLI tools within the workspace context.
-This means the commands are executed for the workspace project and as the current user.
+This means the commands are executed against the workspace project and as the current user.
 ```
 terra gcloud config get-value project terra gsutil ls